 - Prevention – The best way to fight aging teeth problems is to protect them from aging effects before they have a chance to take their toll.
 Maintaining good oral hygiene is your greatest weapon against the adverse effects of aging teeth.
 Make sure you see your dentist regularly for your twice-yearly cleanings, brush twice a day, and floss once a day.

 - Bonding and veneers – When it comes to shaping teeth and repairing broken or uneven teeth, your best options are bonding or veneers.
 Bonding uses a material called resin to repair chipped teeth or fill gaps between them.
 Veneers are the more permanent option to fixing chipped or stained teeth.
-These cosmetic solutions will help turn back the clock on your teeth and help restore them to their former glory.

 - Gum grafting for receding gums – Aging teeth and gums come hand-in-hand.
 For receding gums that cause continued pain and sensitivity, dentists will often recommend a gum graft.
 A gum graft will either use gums from the roof of the mouth or existing gums from the base of the tooth to cover the exposed area.
 This will help curb sensitivity and bring back the pain-free eating and drinking you enjoyed in your youth.

 Give your teeth the same amount of care they’ve given you through the years and start your journey toward a confident smile today.
 Talk to your dentist about which solutions will be best for you.